 The preferred test method is unclear although a greater number of participants completed tests A and C with both macroalgae and seagrass.
 This is also consistent with previous years and suggests this is the method most used by laboratories in the field.
-Most noticeable was the much higher number of 'Fails' associated with test C when comparing against the ImageJ analysis compared with all other tests.
-There is no definite explanation for this at present however the larger sample size will inevitably produce a broader spectrum of results further contributing to a higher number of 'Fails'.
+Most noticeable was a change in the number of 'fails associated with each method.
+Previously test C has results in a higher number of 'Fails' however within RT08 Test A produced the greatest overall number of 'Fails'.
+Consistent with previous years.
+Test B resulted in the highest pass rate.
+There is no definite explanation for this at present however the larger sample size for tests A and C will inevitably produce a broader spectrum of results possibly contributing to a higher number of 'Fails'.
 This year the number of 'Fails' was also much higher for macroalgae than seagrass.
 As seagrass is a lot patchier than macroalgae and can be much harder to estimate % cover, the higher range of results would have contributed to an overall higher standard deviation and would lessen the risk of achieving a 'Fail', based on the Z-scores.
-It is clear that these results along with those from previous years require further examination in order to improve the methodologies employed and the means in which the % cover is calculated both by field method and image analysis.
+These results along with those from previous years require further examination to improve the methodologies employed and the means in which the % cover is calculated both by field method and image analysis.